TOSSI-Foundation/oai-nwdaf-ts/README.md

 make ues UES=5 ANCHORS=1
 ```

-**Switch rule** — recreates the core and the SMF.
+**Switch rule.** This recreates the core and the SMF.
 All sessions are lost.

 ```bash
 make core RULE=RATE
 make ues
 ```

-**Tear down completely** — stops and removes every container and network.
+**Tear down completely.** This stops and removes every container and network.

 ```bash
 make clean